 The latest and most popular force fields (amber, charmm, gromos and oplsaa) can be found in this standard GROMACS version.
 You can also add custom GROMACS force fields by pressing on the add button .
 A browse window will be opened and you will have to navigate inside the force field folder then press the “choose” button to add it to the force fields list.
 To remove this added force field from the list you can press on the remove button .

 GROMACS automatically centers your structure inside the box and computes the box dimensions based on structure-box edge minimum distance.
 This distance represents the distance between the “outer” atom of the structure in each axis and the box edge.
-In SAMSON, you have the possibility to define and modify the box dimensions of your system before launching the preparation by providing the distance to the box edge.
+In SAMSON, you have the possibility to refine the box dimensions of your system before launching the preparation based on the distance between the structure and the box.
 The length of the box can then be modified to increase or decrease the box size.
-To help you define the box dimensions, the structure length is displayed.
-It corresponds to the structure diameter (the largest distance between atoms).
+To help you define the box dimensions, the structure (the largest distance between atoms) is displayed.
 You can also prepare your system without modifying your box size before hand.
-In this case, the box dimensions will be set automatically based on the distance to the box edge.
+In this case, the box dimensions will be set automatically based on the distance between the structure and the box.

 Note that, when using periodic boundary conditions, a box edge distance of 1.0 nm minimum is recommended to avoid the structure to see its periodic image during simulation.
 Specifying a solute-box distance of 1.0 nm will mean that there are at least 2.0 nm between any two periodic images of a protein.
 This distance will be sufficient for just about any cutoff scheme commonly used in simulations.
 For now, only cubic boxes can be defined in SAMSON but other GROMACS box shapes (like the rhombic dodecahedron) will be added in the future version of the element.